-Single accommodation is provided in a purpose-built hostel with en-suite shower rooms and shared kitchen facilities and a number of houses converted for student use.
+Single accommodation is provided in the college's Franks Building, a purpose-built hall of residence with en-suite shower rooms and shared kitchen facilities, and also in a number of houses converted for student use.
 Each house has between five and ten bedrooms with shared bathroom facilities and communal kitchen/living/dining areas.
 There are several bedrooms in college accommodation which have been adapted to cater for those with disabilities.
 The letting period for single accommodation is a minimum of ten months (October to July).

 A very limited number of flats which may be available for graduates with partners.
-The flats are suitable for two adults and one or two small children.
+The flats are suitable for two adults and one small child.
 The letting period for these flats is a minimum of eleven months (October to August).

 Further information on accommodation at Worcester College is available on the college website.